Pradumna2022/My_Portfolio/README.md

 Features

-Light/Dark Mode Toggle: Personalized themes to enhance user experience and accessibility.
+ .Light/Dark Mode Toggle: Personalized themes to enhance user experience and accessibility.

-Responsive Design: Fully optimized for desktops, tablets, and mobile devices.
+ .Responsive Design: Fully optimized for desktops, tablets, and mobile devices.

-Fast and Efficient: Developed using Vite for lightning-fast build speed and hot module replacement.
+ .Fast and Efficient: Developed using Vite for lightning-fast build speed and hot module replacement.

-Customizable Components: Built with Tailwind CSS and Daisy UI for easy customization and modern UI design.
+ .Customizable Components: Built with Tailwind CSS and Daisy UI for easy customization and modern UI design.

 Explore the code and live demo to see a comprehensive example of a professional React developer portfolio with state-of-the-art web technologies.